lanl/BEE/beeflow/common/parser/README.md

 Please install the Python parsing code using Poetry (make sure you're in an active virtual environment for BEE).

+Another useful tool to install is `cwltool`.
+Using this you can validate a CWL file via `cwltool --validate file.cwl`.

 ```sh
 $ poetry add -D cwl-utils cwltool